Tom Santopietro: Early life

 Santopietro was born in Waterbury, Connecticut.
 His paternal grandfather and grandmother, Orazio Santopietro and Maria Victoria Valleta, emigrated to the U.S. from Italy at an early age.
 Orazio was only 13, and arrived in America with twenty lira in his pocket.
 Together, Orazio and Maria Victoria opened a grocery store on Waterbury's Division Street.
 Santopietro's father, Olindo Oreste Santopietro, was a successful physician who also achieved an MBA.
 His mother, Nancy Edge Parker, supported many arts and civic projects, and was president of the Waterbury Junior League.

 Education

 Santopietro graduated from the Taft School and was editor-in-chief of its school newspaper, The Papyrus.
 He then graduated from Trinity College and the University of Connecticut Law School.

 Broadway theater

 After graduating from the University of Connecticut School of Law, Santopietro worked on Broadway shows as a stage and company manager.
 He handled the business affairs of major Broadway hits for 25 years and managed over 30 shows including The Iceman Cometh, Blithe Spirit, The Impossible Dream, Jersey Boys, In the Heights, and Noises Off.

-As both a company manager and house manager, Santopietro's responsibilities required a broad range of legal and business acumen.

-When working as a house manager, he dealt with the public and had to master the payroll system for everyone from the ushers to the stagehands who work for the theater.
 When working as a company manager, he dealt with the actors, the Actor's Equity trade union, and a completely different payroll system.
 He even had to break up the occasional fistfight in the audience.